pupilfirst/pupilfirst/README.md

 Use Nginx to set up a reverse proxy on a `.localhost` domain to point it to your web application running on port 3000 (the default Rails server port).
 Use following server configuration as an example:

+Place the following configuration at `/usr/local/etc/nginx/servers/pupilfirst` (OSX) or at `/etc/nginx/sites-enabled/pupilfirst` (Linux).

     server {
       listen 80;
       server_name school1.localhost www.school1.localhost school2.localhost www.school2.localhost sso.pupilfirst.localhost;